ggjulio/rplace42/README.md

 - Fill in your password, your httptunnel port and your control port in this script's ``config.json`` and enable tor with ``using_tor = true``.
 - To start tor, run ``tor --defaults-torrc PATHTOTORRC --HttpTunnelPort TUNNELPORT``, with PATHTOTORRC being your path to the torrc file you created and TUNNELPORT being your httptunnel port.
 - Now run the script and (hopefully) everything should work.

+## Creating images

+[Pixelorama](https://github.com/Orama-Interactive/Pixelorama) is free, open source and easy to use.
+See the [official documentation](https://github.com/Orama-Interactive/Pixelorama#download) to download pixelorama.

+The color palette of rplace 2023 can be [downloaded here](https://raw.githubusercontent.com/ggjulio/rplace42/main/documentations/pixelorama/palettes/reddit_rplace_2023.tres)